 Applied in parallel with geoarchaeological techniques, including chemical and micromorphological analysis, and broader landscape survey, these methods presents an opportunity to revolutionise understanding of past terrace systems and their landscapes – and to reveal and evaluate the societal, economic and environmental strategies that underpinned their construction, evolution and abandonment.

-- Vervust, S., Kinnaird, T., Herring, P. and Turner, S. in press.
+- Vervust, S., Kinnaird, T., Herring, P. and Turner, S. 2020.
 Dating earthworks using optically-stimulated luminescence profiling and dating (OSL-PD): the creation and development of prehistoric field boundaries at Bosigran, Cornwall (UK) Antiquity 94 (374), 420-436

 - Turner, S., Bolòs J, Kinnaird T. 2018.
 Changes and continuities in a Mediterranean landscape: a new interdisciplinary approach to understanding historic character in western Catalonia.
 Landscape Research 43 (7), 922-938